flaneurette/tiny-shop/README.md

 - Bank.
 - Optional: add your own payment processor or gateway.

+Paypal: the shop owner can add a Paypal button code for each product.
+Bank: this could be checking or manual payment.
+Optional: a session container with array data can be send to a 3rd party payment processor.

 # Currencies
 Tiny Shop supports 36 different currencies, including Bitcoin.